faceless128/workday-scheduler/README.md

 # Work Day Scheduler
-## A straightforward scheduliing application
+## A straightforward scheduling application

 Easily keep track of your schedule for the day.